 Projects should be linked to fields of science covered by ILL research.
 Our most important criterion for selection is the quality of the project.

 There is usually one call for proposals per year, in the autumn.
-Next deadline for submitting a PhD proposal is midnight Friday 24 November 2017.
+Next deadline for submitting a PhD proposal will be by the end of November 2018.

 In addition to the documents above, you must also enclose details of your research proposal and your curriculum vitae (see instructions below and in the application form).